nginx-plus/njs-development-framework/README.md

 Create, build, and test [NJS](https://nginx.org/en/docs/njs/) addons for NGINX.

 ## Goals/Roadmap
-* Transpile most code with packages from NPM to javascript that can run on the NJS interpreter
+- [x] Transpile most code with packages from NPM to javascript that can run on the NJS interpreter
-* Find a less hacky way to handle default exports (maybe a webpack plugin)
+- [ ] Find a less hacky way to handle default exports (maybe a webpack plugin)
-* Provide transpilation targets for both nsj cli tool and usage via various directives in [ngx_http_js_module](https://nginx.org/en/docs/http/ngx_http_js_module.html) and [ngx_stream_js_module](https://nginx.org/en/docs/stream/ngx_stream_js_module.html)
-* Provide a testing example and run commands
+- [x] Provide a testing example and run commands
-* Support typescript transparantly
+- [ ] Support typescript transparantly
-* Provide a guide to choosing transpilation vs handrolled njs code
+- [ ] Provide a guide to choosing transpilation vs handrolled njs code
-  * Provide a guide to writing performant and secure njs code
+  - [ ] Provide a guide to writing performant and secure njs code
-  * Enumerate differences from other popular interpreters
+  - [ ] Enumerate differences from other popular interpreters

-* Think about an app generation pattern (see `create-react-app`) or maybe something like old `yeoman`
+- [ ] Think about an app generation pattern (see `create-react-app`) or maybe something like old `yeoman` (look at https://github.com/jondot/hygen)
-* Think about a cleaner pattern for scripts and maintaining an njs binary
+- [ ] Think about a cleaner pattern for scripts and maintaining an njs binary
-* Think about incorporating and actual nginx server in the test/dev loop
+- [x] Think about incorporating and actual nginx server in the test/dev loop
-* Provide and example of a workflow using the webpack dev server

-## Where I left off

----
+- [ ] Package a release
+  - [ ] Optional versioning
+  - [ ] CI build example
+  - [ ] Allow to choose between building one module or a whole config
+  - [ ] Allow inclusion of arbitrary files in package
+  - [ ] Allow free choice in file structure

 ## Getting Started
-1. For now, just clone the repository:
+1. Clone the repository:
 `git clone git@github.com:4141done/create-njs-app.git`

 2. Install dependendecies.
-Create NJS App assumes you have node 14+.
-It comes with a `.tool-versions` and `.nvmrc` so to make sure you have a good node version you can just `asdf install` from the root directory
+Create NJS App requires node 14+.
+It comes with `.tool-versions` and `.nvmrc` files so you can use [asdf](https://github.com/asdf-vm/asdf) or [nvm](https://github.com/nvm-sh/nvm) to make sure you have a good version.
 ```
 # If using asdf
 asdf install

 # If using nvm
-nvm install
+nvm use

 # Install dependencies
 npm install